LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

+# GIMP 3 has serious problems with many of my plugins - this is the safe repo for GIMP 2.99/GIMP 3 users

-# 60 GEGL plugins of mine compatible with GIMP 2.99/3
+## 60 GEGL plugins of mine compatible with GIMP 2.99/3

-Source code and Linux and Windows binaries avalible
+Source code and Linux and Windows binaries avalible - please remove everything from /gegl-0.4/plug-ins before using them or you will experience a crash on closing GIMP 2.99/3.

 ![image](https://github.com/LinuxBeaver/GIMP_3_GEGL_PLUGIN_BUNKER/assets/78667207/a8cf1f6d-3eb2-47bc-879e-44966ea6baa9)